mongodb-developer/golang-quickstart/retrieving/retrieving-and-querying-mongodb-documents-with-go.md

 }
 ```

-In both the `*mongo.Cursor.All` and `*mongo.Cursor.Find` examples, the data is loaded into `bson.M` data structures which behave as maps.
+In both the `*mongo.Cursor.All` and `*mongo.Cursor.Next` examples, the data is loaded into `bson.M` data structures which behave as maps.
 We'll explore marshalling and unmarshalling the data to custom native Go data structures in a later tutorial.

 ## Reading a Single Document from a Collection